 - Slipped disc or compression of discs – Falling down the stairs at work can injure the walls of the spinal discs, causing them to bulge or get compressed.
 This can be excruciatingly painful.
 Very often, the pain extends beyond the immediate area to the arms and legs.
 Surgery followed by extensive physical therapy are often required to recover from slipped disc or compression of discs.

-- Brain injury – Direct impact to the head can result in severe brain injures that can cause long term problems with cognition, mobility, and memory among others.
+- Head and brain injuries – Direct impact to the head can result in severe brain injures that can cause long term problems with cognition, mobility, and memory among others.
 Even mild brain injury requires extensive rehabilitation.
 Severe brain injury may cause irreversible damage.

 - Injuries to the spine – Your spine is most susceptible to being injured when you fall down stairs.
 Not only is the immediate pain from a broken spine unbearable, but the healing process can be slow and arduous too.